Retro-Devils/Mugen-Pi-4/README.md

 - This is community made and maintained .
 Hopefully soon RetroPie/Raspberry Pi will use wine/box86.
 George McMullen has a pull request in Retropie github.

--With V3 major props to Supreme Retro Gaming .
+- With V3 major props to Supreme Retro Gaming .
 They worked hard and made it so much better.

 # Sources